goeltanmay/SecurityBot/REPORT.md

     ![Issue description](screenshots/issue_description.png)

-2. A developer wants to see all the vulnerabilities introduced in the code because of his commit
+2. A developer wants to see all the vulnerabilities introduced in the code because of his commit.

-    1. __Preconditions__
-     The repo must have the security bot installed.
-    2. __Main Flow__
-     One of the developers commits a piece of code.
-Github signals the bot with the commit id.
-Bot fetches the code from the commit and runs OWASP ZAP and static analysis tools [S1].
-Bot will collect the list of vulnerabilities and post a comment on the commit with the new vulnerabilities found because of it.
-It also raises an issue with the vulnerabilities found [S2].
-    3. __Subflows__
-     [S1] - The tools will be picked according to the programming language or framework used.
-     [S2] - The issue will be raised with title as <type_of_vulnerability>.
-    4. __Alternative Flows__
-     If no vulnerabilities are found, the bot comments that no vulnerability is detected in the code.
+In this case, Robocop comments on the commit done by the developer with the vulnerabilities introduced because of it.

+A developer commits a piece of code.

      ![Commit diff](screenshots/commit_diff.png)

+Github signals the bot with the push event which contains commit details.
+Bot fetches the code from the commit and runs OWASP ZAP and Snyk.
+Bot collects the list of vulnerabilities and posts a comment on the commit with the new vulnerabilities found because of it.

      ![Robocop's comment on a commit](screenshots/robocop_comment.png)